objcio/articles/2014-08-11-snapshot-testing.md

 ### XCTest with Snapshots

 The default behavior of Snapshots is to subclass `FBSnapshotTestCase` instead of `XCTestCase`, and to then use the macro `FBSnapshotVerifyView(viewOrLayer, "optional identifier")` to verify against an already recorded image.
-There is a boolean property on the subclass `recordMode` that, when set, will make the macro record rather than check.
+There is a boolean property on the subclass `recordMode` that, when set, will make the macro record a new screenshot rather than check the result against a reference image.

 # Headers